East Garfield Park, Chicago

-East Garfield Park is a neighborhood on the West Side of Chicago, Illinois, west of the Loop.
+East Garfield Park is one of the 77 community areas of Chicago in Illinois, United States, located on the west of the Loop.

 Taking its name from the large urban park, Garfield Park, the neighborhood is bordered by the Union Pacific railroad tracks on the north, Arthington and Taylor Streets on the south, Hamlin Avenue and Independence Boulevard to the west, and Rockwell Street to the east.

 History

-Before non-native settlement

-East Garfield Park, along with all of Chicago, lies on the ancestral lands of indigenous tribes, including the Council of Three Fires—comprising the Ojibwe, Odawa and Potawatomi Nations—and the Miami, Ho-Chunk, Menominee, Sac, Fox, Kickapoo and Illinois Nations.
-On May 28, 1830, President Andrew Jackson signed the Indian Removal Act which forced the area's indigenous tribes to relocate west of the Mississippi River.

 Early development

 The East Garfield Park community was undeveloped prairie and farmland until the late 1860s, with residential growth in the area curtailed by limited transportation facilities and few public improvements to the area.

 In 1869, the area became part of Chicago when the land from current-day Western Avenue to Pulaski Road and from North Avenue to about 39th Street was annexed to the city by the state legislature.

 At the same time, the state legislature created three West Side parks, including a vast, 182-acre tract in the northwestern corner of the community, designated Central Park and later renamed to Garfield Park in 1885 to honor slain president James Garfield.

 Land speculators invested in the land adjacent to the park, and the horse-drawn car line on Madison Street was extended to the park.
 Wealthy Chicagoans, attracted by the park, built their homes along Washington Boulevard as well as in a small tract located between Kedzie and Central Park Avenue, Jackson Boulevard and Madison Street.

 Despite this momentum, it was not until the period from 1885 to 1914 that the community developed more rapidly.
 Triggers for growth included the completion of the Lake Street and Garfield Park branches of the elevated line and the electrification of the surface lines.
 In addition, industrial areas developed along the northern, eastern and southern borders where railroad tracks of many of the major rail lines of the time were located.
 Factories and warehouses were attracted to the area by the readily accessible rail transportation, lower land values and lower taxes.
 Workers were drawn to the area by the increase in economic activity and settled in the community.